xdmnl/api-documentation/source/includes/_endpoints.md

 is_spammer | boolean (optional) | Whether or not the contact is marked as a spammer links | array (optional) | List of all the links of the contact group_names | array (optional) | List of all the group names the contact belongs to.
-It will automatically create missing groups.
+It will automatically create missing groups. custom_fields | object (optional) | Custom field attributes for this contact.
+Leave empty if you do not wish to update the attributes.
+Not sending existing attributes will automatically remove them. custom_fields.job title | string | A custom field name defined in your company custom fields custom_fields.custom field name | string | A custom field name defined in your company custom fields

 ## Create contact
 ```shell